geevb/Ordenacao_Biblioteca/README.md

 ## Getting Started

-This project was developed exclusively using JAVA 8.
-To make use of it, clone/download this repository
-Then configurate the file sis.config inside the config folder accordingly to the desired sorting method.
-Execute the Main class and the list inside it will be sorted.
+This project was developed exclusively using JAVA 8. \n To make use of it, clone/download this repository \n Then configurate the file sis.config inside the config folder accordingly to the desired sorting method. \n Execute the Main class and the list inside it will be sorted. \n

 ### Prerequisites